-A Spanish entrepreneur, Eusebi Güell, originally assigned the famous Spanish architect Antoni Gaudí with Parc Güell as a development for a housing estate for well-off families.
-Work began on the estate in 1900 and Gaudí himself moved to live there with his father and his niece in 1906.
+Parc Güell was originally designed to be part of a luxury housing estate.
+The brainchild of Spanish entrepreneur Eusebi Güell, the idea was for Parc Güell to become a ‘garden city,’ and he called on the famous architect Antoni Gaudí to design it.
+Work began on the estate in 1900, and Gaudí himself moved to live there with his father and niece in 1906.

-Due to many complex reasons (involving complicated lease contracts, lack of suitable transport, and exclusivity of the site...) this led to a lack of buyers and the project was abandoned in 1914, with only 2 of the 60 envisioned houses in Park Güell being built.
+However, the project failed to fully materialize and was abandoned in 1914 – with only 2 of the 60 proposed houses built.
 Instead, it became a large private garden which Güell used for public events.
-When he died in 1922, it was bought by the council and opened as a public park in 1926.
-Park Güell was declared a UNESCO Heritage Site in 1984 and is now a major visitor attraction in Barcelona.
+When he died in 1922, it was bought by the council, and first opened as a public park in 1926.
+Parc Güell was declared a UNESCO Heritage Site in 1984.

-A shuttle bus, Bus Güell, operates from the nearby Alfons X metro station (L4) and it takes 15 minutes from the Alfons X station to Park Güell.
-This is included in your Park Güell entrance ticket.
+Bus Güell operates from the nearby Alfons X metro station (L4), and it takes 15 minutes to get to Parc Güell from here.
+This is included in your Parc Güell entrance ticket.

 Head up to this old military fortress, and take in the views over Barcelona and out to sea.

-Standing 173 metres above the port of Barcelona, Monjtuïc Castle has great 360 degree views of the sea and the city of Barcelona.
+Standing 173 metres above the port of Barcelona, Montjuïc Castle provides unbeatable 360-degree views of the city.
 Built in 1640 in the Reapers’ War, it was a key defence point in the War of the Spanish Succession between 1705 and 1714.
-It’s current appearance is owed to its restoration during the 18th century, following the damage from the war.
+During the 18th century, it was restored following war damage, and has appeared the same way ever since.
 In 1940, the president of the Catalan government, Lluís Companys, was executed here.
-The fortress was used as a military prison until 1960 when it was given back to the city as an army base.
-In 2007, the castle came under the ownership of Barcelona City Council and now belongs to all the citizens of Barcelona.
+The fortress was used as a military prison until 1960, when it was given back to the city as an army base.
+In 2007, the castle came under the ownership of Barcelona City Council, and it now belongs to all the citizens of Barcelona.

 By bus: line 150 stops at the castle.
 The bus ride takes 20 minutes from Plaça Espanya.